AdityaMittal08/Tab_Manager/README.md

 ##  Features

-- ** Window Grouping**: Automatically organizes your open tabs by browser window for a clean overview.
+-  Window Grouping: Automatically organizes your open tabs by browser window for a clean overview.
-- ** Persistent Pinning**: Save important tabs to a dedicated section.
+- Persistent Pinning: Save important tabs to a dedicated section.
 These stay pinned even after you restart Chrome, powered by `chrome.storage`.
-- ** Instant Search**: Filter through dozens of tabs in real-time by title or URL.
+- Instant Search: Filter through dozens of tabs in real-time by title or URL.
-- ** Quick Navigation**: One-click switching between active tabs or opening saved pins.
+- Quick Navigation: One-click switching between active tabs or opening saved pins.
-- ** Batch Management**: Close individual tabs or entire browser windows directly from the dashboard.
+- Batch Management: Close individual tabs or entire browser windows directly from the dashboard.
-- ** Custom Aesthetic**: Custom-designed UI featuring a unique color palette and matching custom scrollbars.
+- Custom Aesthetic: Custom-designed UI featuring a unique color palette and matching custom scrollbars.

 ---